cschlay/COMP.CS.400-Project/01_lexer/README.md

 I was not familiar with using PLY but the assignment gave me knowledge at least the basic of PLY and token definition.
 I already knew regular expressions, but I wasn't comfortable with using them.
 I am now better with them.

+I also purposely avoided the short notations such as `\d` for numbers and others because it would make it hard for others to read